doitintl/iris3/README.md

 [new project](https://cloud.google.com/resource-manager/docs/creating-managing-projects#creating_a_project)
 within your Google Cloud organization.

-You will need the following IAM permissions on your Google Cloud _organization_ (not just the project) to complete the deployment:
+To deploy, you will need to have these roles on the the *organization* where Iris is deployed.
+* *Organization Role Administrator* to create a custom IAM role for Iris that allows to get and set labels on the services.
+   (Note that this is different from *Organization Administrator* and from Organization *Owner*.)
+ * *Security Admin* OR *Organization Administrator*  to allow Iris app engine service account to use the above role
+ * *Logs Configuration Writer* to create an organization log sink that sends logs to PubSub

+On the project where Iris3 is deployed, you will need Owner or these roles:
+ * Project IAM Admin
  * App Engine Admin
- * Logs Configuration Writer
  * Pub/Sub Admin

 ## Deploy
 * Optionally edit `app.yaml`, changing the secret token for PubSub.
 * Run `./deploy.sh <PROJECT_ID>`.
-   * Add option `-c` to use only cron, without labeling on demand, to save costs on the log sink.
+   * Add option `-c` to use only cron, without labeling on-demand, to save costs on the log sink.

 ## Configuration

 * See  `config.yaml` for documentation of these options:
   - What projects to include.
 (The default is all projects in the organization.)
-  - A prefix for all label keys (so, if the prefix is `iris3`, labels will look like `iris3_name` etc.)
+  - A prefix for all label keys (so, if the prefix is `iris`, labels will look like `iris_name` etc.)
   - Whether to copy all labels from the project into resources in the project.
 * See [above](#deploy) for disabling the on-event labeling
 * `cron.yaml` lets you change the scheduled labelings.